gaurav-cosmos/Web_Crawler/README.md

 # Web_Crawler
-Crawls a website to make a site-map
+<h3>Crawls a website to make a site-map</h3>

-Gathers all urls in a website then explore them for more urls until no further url is found
+<h5>Gathers all urls in a website then explore them for more urls until no further url is found</h5>